adamb/example-node-site/README.md

 ### Create ZIP from Image URLs
 `POST /api/create-zip`

-Accepts image URLs and returns a ZIP file containing the images.
+Accepts image URLs and returns a download link for a ZIP file containing the images.

 **Request:**
 ```json